paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 > <hands-on-title> Environment and Data Upload </hands-on-title>
 >
 > 1. Create a new history for this tutorial.
-If you are not inspired, you can name it *climate101*.
+If you are not inspired, you can name it *image classifier*.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >